What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 Comparison of CBC with NSAIDs

 However, caution is advised.
 Long-term clinical studies comparing CBC with NSAIDs in humans are lacking.
-Available data are primarily in vitro and animal models.
+Available data are primarily in vitro studies and animal models.
 This doesn't mean that CBC is "weaker," only that the scientific evidence is still limited.
 Never replace prescribed medications with CBC-containing products without consulting a doctor.

 Does CBC support neurogenesis in the brain?